About The Center

-Over the next three years, the Winslow Group was joined by Planning Edge (strategic plan, operating plan), Eisterhold and Associates (interpretive and digital master plans) and Victor Vines Architects (site and building master plans).
-The comprehensive plan that resulted from this concentrated expertise will transform the state-supported Museum of the Cape Fear Historical Complexinto the North Carolina Civil War History Center.
-As such it will be the first state museum in the nation to provide an interpretation of the Civil War and its aftermath from the perspective of an entire state.
+Over the next three years, The Winslow Group was joined by The Planning Edge (strategic plan, operating plan), Eisterhold Associates, Inc. (interpretive and digital master plans), and Vines Architecture (site and building master plans).
+The comprehensive plan that resulted from this concentrated expertise will transform the State-supported Museum of the Cape Fear Historical Complex into the NC History Center on the Civil War, Emancipation & Reconstruction.
+As such it will be the first state museum in the nation to provide an interpretation of the Civil War and Reconstruction from the perspective of an entire state.

 The mission of the NC History Center on the Civil War, Emancipation & Reconstruction is to tell the stories of ALL North Carolinians and create a comprehensive, fact-based portrait of history that spans the Antebellum, Civil War, and Reconstruction periods.

 - To take a fresh, data-based approach toward creating a new, relevant, and viable public understanding of the Civil War era, particularly targeting “next generation” audiences.